wp-plugins/contexture-page-security/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed a bug that could cause search results to return an AD in certain conditions.

 = 1.3.0 =
 * Merry Christmas!
 Lots of new features.
 * New feature: Subscription support!
 You can now assign expiration dates to group memberships!